Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other recurring debts.

-In general, conventional mortgages require a qualifying ratio of 28/36.
+Most conventional loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Mortgage Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We will be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.